DataDog/hiring-engineers/answers.md

 [My custom metric ](https://app.datadoghq.com/metric/explorer?from_ts=1608782940389&to_ts=1608786540389&live=true&page=0&is_auto=false&tile_size=m&exp_metric=my_metric&exp_agg=avg&exp_row_type=metric)

 Answer:
+I went to the DD docs and followed the [Writing a Custom Agent Check instructions](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7#should-you-write-an-agent-check-or-an-integration)

-To create a custom Agent check, create an empty directory named my_metric.d in /etc/datadog-agent/conf.d.
+To create a custom Agent check, I created an empty directory named my_metric.d in /etc/datadog-agent/conf.d.
-In this directory, create a file named my_metric.YAML.
-For now, place an empty list for the instances:
+In this directory, I created a file named my_metric.YAML.
+At first, I placed an empty list for the instances:

 ```
 instances: [{}]

   ```

-One level up from the conf.d/ folder is the check.d/ folder.
-Here create a custom check file named metric_example.py with the code from the screenshot below.
+One level up from the conf.d/ folder is the check.d/ folder, I created a custom check file named metric_example.py with the code from the screenshot below.

-Then confirm the custom agent check on the front end by click on DD's sidebar >> metrics >> metric summary.
+To confirm the custom agent check on the front end, I clicked on DD's sidebar >> metrics >> metric summary.
-Once directed to the Mertric's Summary page, enter the Metric's name into the metric search bar.
+Once directed to the Mertric's Summary page, I entered the Metric's name into the metric search bar.

 Screenshots:
 my_metric.py file